-And this man, considering that when a man teacheth one thing and doth himself another, the people Note set the less by his preaching, determined 5 therefore with himself that he would of his preaching show himself example.
-And therefore, being priest, he hath beguiled a woman and wedded her-the poor woman, I ween, unaware that he is priest.
-Howbeit, if it be not done already... it is well likely now that (but if God be her special guide) he shall by leisure work 10 her and win her to his own heresy.
-Then have ye an exposition also upon the seventh chapter of Saint 1 Corinthians 7 Paul's epistle to the Corinthians... by which exposition in like wise priests, O evangelical liberty! friars, monks, and nuns be taught that "evangelical liberty" 15 that they may run out a-caterwauling, and so woo and wed and lawfully live in lechery.
-That work hath no name of the maker, but some ween it was Friar Roye... which, when he was fallen in heresy, then found it unlawful to live in chastity, and ran out of his order, and hath 20 since sought many a false, unlawful way to live by... wherein he made so many changes that, as Bayfield (another heretic, and lately burned in Smithfield) told unto me, he made a meet end at last and was burned in Portugal.
-Then have we the Examination of Thorpe, put forth, as it is said, 25 by George Constantine-by whom there hath been, I wot well, of that sort great plenty sent into this realm.
-In that book the heretic, that made it as a communication between the bishop and his chaplains and himself... maketh all the parties speak as himself liketh... and layeth nothing spoken against his heresies but such 30 as himself would seem solemnly to assoil.
-Whose book when any good Christian man readeth that hath either learning or any natural wit... shall not only be well able to perceive him for a foolish heretic, and his arguments easy to answer... but shall also see that he showeth himself a false liar in his rehearsal of the matter... wherein he maketh the other party sometimes speak, for his commodity, such manner things as no man would have done that were not a very wild goose.
+And this man, consider Note ing that when a man teacheth one thing and doth himself another, the people set the less by his preaching, determined 5

+therefore with himself that he would of his preaching show

+himself example.
+And there fore, being priest, he hath beguiled a

+woman and wedded her-tl he poor woman, I ween, unaware that he is

+priest.
+Howbeit, if it be not done already it is well likely

+now that (but if God be her special guide) he shall by leisure work 10

+her and win her to his own heresy.

+Then have ye an exposi tion also upon the seventh chapter of Saint

+1 Corinthians 7 Paul's epistle to the Corinthians by

+O evangelical liberty! which exposition in like wise priests,

+aught that "evangelical liberty" 15

+· · erwauling, and so woo and wed

+and lawfully live in lechery

+e of the maker, but some ween it was

+• he was fallen in heresy, then found it

+and ran out of his order, and hath 20

+• unlawful way to live by wherein he

+• • , as Bayfield (another heretic, and lately

+into me, he made a meet end at last

+and was burned in Portugal

+nination of Thorpe, put forth, as it is said, 25

+whom there hath been, I wot well, of that

+nis realm.
+In that book the heretic, that

+between the bishop and his

+aketh all the parties speak as himself 20

+spoken against his heresies but such 30

+mnly to assoil.
+Whose book when any

+0 that hath either learning or any natural

+• able to perceive him for a foolish easy to answer but shall also see that he

+in his rehearsal of the matter wherein 35

+ometimes speak, for his commodity, such 55

+ne makeur the other party s onicumes speak, for his commounty, such

+manner things as no man would have done that were not a very wild goose.